grammarware/sle16/benelellam/README.md

  -g,--diagnose                                        Run diagnosis on the result model
 ```

  > The NeoEMF/HBase URI is composed of the protocol `neoemfhbase`,an IP address or hostname `HOST_ADDRESS`, and finally, ZooKeeper's port number `PORT`.
-By default thisport number corresponds to ":2181"
+By default, this port is ":2181"

 -  A script example to launch the generator can be found under ``` /root/dist/dist-trans/gen-class.sh```
-    > The NeoEMF/HBase URI is composed of the protocol `neoemfhbase`://HOST_IP_ADRRESS:PORT.
-By default the  number used in HBase is ":2181"

 4. **Running different transformation**
 The transformation parameters are provided by the means of arguments.
 Below the usage: